JamieMellway/FintechBootcampProject1/README.md

 # Ontario Housing Market Analysis
 Project 1 for Fintech Bootcamp

+### Concise Project Overview
+Analyzing Ontario Real Estate data for trends (monthly and regional), correlation with inflation, and projected trends.

+### Installation instructions
+Beyond the libraries used in the course, this project uses the GeoPy library.
+To install GeoPy use:<br>
+pip install geopy<br>
+conda config --add channels conda-forge<br>
+conda install -c conda-forge geopy

 ### 1a.
 What are the trends for Ontario real estate for 2005-2023?
 (Monthly)

 ![Composite House Price Index](Images/CompositeHousePriceIndex_no_text.png "Composite House Price Index")